Sittravell/Schedularr/README.md

 ### Movie Processing

 1. Calculates starting index based on current hour
-2. Fetches items from Trakt lists in rotation
+2. Fetches items from MDBList in rotation
 3. Filters out movies already in Radarr
 4. Looks up movie metadata in Radarr
 5. Adds movies up to the calculated capacity limit